mailgun/mailgun-js-boland/README.md

 { "api_key": "key-XXXXXXXXXXXXXXXXXXXXXXX", "domain": "mydomain.mailgun.org" }
 ```

-You should edit _./test/fixture.json_ and modify at least the `to` and `from` fields of the `message` object to match
+You should edit _./test/fixture.json_ and modify the data to match your context.
-emails you would like to test with.
-Modify other fields as desired, though the given defaults will work.

 Then install the dev dependencies and execute the test suite: